theochem/gbasis/README.md

 ## About

-`gbasis` is a pure-Python package for evaluating and analytically integrating Gaussian-type orbitals and their related quantities.
-The goal is to build a set of tools to the quantum chemistry community that are easily accessible and easy to use as to facilitate future scientific works.
+`gbasis` is a pure-Python package for analytical integration and evaluation of Gaussian-type orbitals and their related quantities.
+The goal is to build a set of tools for the quantum chemistry community that are easily accessible and extendable to facilitate future scientific works.

-Since basis set manipulation is often slow, Quantum Chemistry packages in Python often interface to a lower-level language, such as C++ and Fortran, for these parts, resulting in a more difficult build process and limited distribution.
+Since basis set manipulation is often slow, quantum chemistry packages in Python often interface to a lower-level language, such as C++ and Fortran, resulting in a complicated build process and limited distribution.
 The hope is that `gbasis` can fill in this gap without a significant difference in performance.

 See [the `gbasis` website](https://gbasis.qcdevs.org/) for more information, tutorials and examples, and API documentation.